sharlatan2005/TicTacToe-project/README.md

 # TicTacToe-project
 Console TicTacToe game.
-This was created in my second year of university as the part of Operating Systems course.
+This was created during my second year at university as the part of Operating Systems course.